marigold-dev/training-dapp-3/README.md

 ```
 First, we need to extract an existing optional ticket from the map.
 If we try to do operation directly on the map, even trying to find or get this object in the structure, a DUP command can be generated.
 We use the secure `get_and_update` function from Map library to extract the item from the map and avoid any copy.

+> Note : more information about this function [here](https://ligolang.org/docs/reference/map-reference)

-Second step, we can look at the optional ticket, if it exists, then we burn it (i.e we do not store it somewhere on the storage anymore) and a a trace of execution, otherwise we fail with an error message
+Second step, we can look at the optional ticket, if it exists, then we burn it (i.e we do not store it somewhere on the storage anymore) and add a trace of execution, otherwise we fail with an error message

-Same for `pokeAndGetFeedback` function, do same operations as below
+Same for `pokeAndGetFeedback` function, do same checks and type modifications as below

 ```javascript
 // @no_mutation